Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy

 \subsubsection{Mapping the input features of the generated data set}

 Each feature (or event) only has two values 0 or 1.
-These values are not very useful to train a NN based classifier.
-Hence, each of the $E_{max}$ features is mapped to a positive uniform random value within a lower and an upper bound along an one-dimensional axis.
+These values are not very useful for training a NN-based classifier.
+Hence, each of the $E_{max}$ features is mapped to a positive uniform random value within a lower and an upper bound along a one-dimensional axis.
 All 0 inputs (i.e., $E_i = 0 $, $i=1,2,..,E_{max}$) are mapped to a single range $x^{(l)}_0$ to $x^{(h)}_0$ and each of the 1s (i.e., $E_i = 1 $, $i=1,2,..,E_{max}$) is mapped to separate ranges from $x^{(l)}_i$ to $x^{(h)}_i$ (Fig. \ref{fig_event_to_value_map_inkscape}).
 For example, if the failure vector after performing the GA steps is [1 0 0 1 0 1] then all the 0s are mapped to a uniform random value between 1.5 and 2.5.
-The first 1 is mapped to a value in 5-10 range, second 1 is mapped to 100-110 and the third 1 is mapped to 1000-1100 and so on.
+The first 1 is mapped to a value in the 5-10 range, the second 1 is mapped to 100-110 and the third 1 is mapped to 1000-1100, and so on.
 This process provides diversity to each input feature which helps in improved training of the multi-class classifier.